-Research often documents that significant welfare gains result from the introduction of financial innovations through the improvement in efficiency and lowering of capital costs.
-However, such claims usually do not consider the effects that innovations may have on related markets.
-The dramatic expansion in mortgage credit that fueled a remarkable boom and bust in the US housing market offers such an opportunity due to the prominence of the subprime mortgage innovation in the housing credit market.
-While many studies have examined the spillover effects of subprime credit expansion to other areas of the housing and mortgage markets, the fundamental linkage to other markets remains unclear.
+The dramatic expansion in subprime mortgage credit that fueled a remarkable boom and bust in the US housing market offers an opportunity to study linkages across markets.
+While many studies have examined the spillover effects of subprime credit expansion to other financial markets, the fundamental linkage to other housing markets remains unclear.
 Our study fills this gap by showing how the multifamily rental market was adversely affected by the development of subprime lending in the single-family market long before the advent of the 2007/2008 subprime induced financial crisis.
 We provide evidence for a fundamentals based linkage by which the effect of an innovation in one market (i.e., the growth in subprime mortgage originations) is propagated through to another market.
 Using a large database of residential rental lease payment records, our results confirm that the expansion in subprime lending corresponds with an overall decline in the quality of rental payments, with high-rent payers being most likely to exit the rental market to homeownership.
 Finally, we present evidence showing that the financial performance of multifamily rental properties reflected the increase in rental lease defaults.